SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 <h6>Associative array</h6>

-An associative array is an abstract datatype composed of a collection of (key, value) pairs so that each possible key appears only once (as a key).
+An associative array is an abstract datatype composed of a collection of (key, value) pairs so that each possible key appears only once (as a key) = keys are unique.
 Different programming language's implementations limit keys to only strings, strings or integers, all values, or something inbetween.

 Some languages implement assoc arr via Objects, you then interact with them as you would with objects.